tcode2k16/blog/content/posts/2019-01-27-codegate-qualifier-writeup.md

 # ALICEALLOFMYPROPERTYISYOURS
 ```

-Now with both the sequence generated above and the plain text decrypted, I wrote another script that interacts with the server:
+Now with both the sequence generated above and the plain text decrypted, I wrote another script to interact with the server and retrieve the flag:

 ```python
 import string